-- score on the Cambridge English Scale for their performance in each of the four skills - score on the Cambridge English Scale for their overall performance in the exam.
-This overall score is the average of the separate scores given for each of the four skills - grade this is based on the candidate's overall score - level on the CEFR this is also based on the overall score.
+- score on the Cambridge English Scale for their performance in each of the four skills and Use of English - score on the Cambridge English Scale for their overall performance in the exam.
+This overall score is the average of the separate scores given for each of the four skills and Use of English - grade this is based on the candidate's overall score - level on the CEFR this is also based on the overall score.